tgeles/docs/docs/git-guide/local.rst

    * - git commit -m "*message*" *file*
      - commits changes in the specified file or directory to the local repository
-   * - git commit -m "*message*" -a
+   * - git commit -a -m "*message*"
-     - adds all new files to the index and commits all changes to the local repository
+     - adds all changed files to the index and commits them to the local repository
+   * - git commit --amend
+     - amend the previous commit.
+Use to update a commit message, or to update a changed file in a commit before pushing.
    * - git stash
      - stashes current changes and sets branch to last commit.
 Useful for switching branches or pulling remote changes without having to commit local changes first.
    * - git stash apply
      - applies the changes stashed using the ``git stash`` command
-   * - git rebase -i master
-     - interactively combines multiple commits into a single commit and rebases from master. ``pick`` the first commit listed, and enter ``squash`` for the rest.
    * - git branch
      - displays local branches
    * - git branch -a